-Winter Driving Safety Tips: Staying safe this Thanksgiving holiday weekend
+Winter Driving Safety Tips: Staying Safe on Dangerous Winter Roads

-Before you head out on the roads this Thanksgiving, make sure your vehicle is ready for whatever nature has in store.
+Before you head out on the roads this winter, make sure your vehicle is ready for whatever nature has in store for you.

-Before you hit the roads, there are a couple of things you want to do to ensure your safety.
+Before you hit the roads this winter, there are a couple of things you need to do to ensure your safety.

 Vehicle Maintenance Checks

-Winter weather can wreak havoc on a vehicle, that’s why it’s so important to make sure your up on all of your vehicles routine maintenance needs.
-Before you hit the roads today:
+Winter weather can wreak havoc on your vehicle, which is why it’s so important to keep up on your vehicles routine maintenance needs.
+At the begging of every season, you need to do some routine checks.

 - Make sure you check your vehicles fluid levels – Antifreeze, oil, and transmission fluids should all be checked and topped off before you leave.
 Also, make sure you have enough windshield washer fluid in the reservoir and that it’s rated for freezing temperatures.